dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

   EXPECT_EQ(foo.GetValue(), 42);
 ```

-Unfortunately, it doesn't work here.
+Unfortunately, it doesn'type work here.
 The above code will fail with error:

 ```text
 Value of: foo.GetValue()